 The Creation of IN

 IN doesn’t like me.
 But that’s all right.
 I can take her.
-I remind clients that she was created when we were babies.
-The more sensitive and empathic we were, the sooner she was created and the stronger she got.
-She was created to protect the vulnerable inner child.
+When you are a sensitive and empathetic child and adults criticized, you created IN to protect you.
+It is an illusion – but one we believe wholeheartedly – that IN protects the vulnerable inner child.
 After all, if you believe that people are not trustworthy, you will avoid people OR, worse, and to IN’s delight you will subconsciously sniff out someone who will let you down (no matter how trustworthy they are to begin with) just to prove her/your point.
 That way you or the other person sabotages the relationship and you begin to isolate and avoid people, never getting the chance to change your mind.

 Change Your Mind